docksal/docksal/docs/content/core/system-ssh-agent.md

 your project's cli container by default.

 The default SSH keys (`~/.ssh/id_rsa`, `~/.ssh/id_dsa`, `~/.ssh/id_ecdsa`, `~/.ssh/id_ed25519`) are loaded into the
 agent automatically.
-On macOS and Windows this happens when the Docksal VM is (re)started, on Linux - whenever `fin project start` is used.
+On macOS and Windows, this happens when the Docksal VM is (re)started, on Linux, whenever `fin project start` is used.

 Alternatively, you can run the ssh-agent service in a proxy mode, where your host's SSH agent is passed through to all